thiagola92/catch/README.md

     return 0/0
 ```

-Okay okay, but now you want to log the exception and return something so you program doesn't crash or ignore.
-Just pass to `ret` the value to return in case of this exception.
+Okay okay, but now you want to log the exception and return something so you program doesn't crash.
+Better than creating a function just for this two things is passing to `ret` the value to return in case of this exception.
 ```python
 from la_catch import catch